giubil/CupidMe/readme.md

 ### Example Usage

 CupidMe makes it easy to automate finding matches and let them know you're interested.
-Either load the GUI (CupidInterface.py):
+You can now use most of CupidMe's features via the GUI (either through the Windows binary or through CupidInterface.py):

 ![Alt text](/Windows/CupidMe.png?raw=true)